xpack/web-doxygen/website/docs/manual/pages/autolink.md

 ## typedefs {#resolving}

-<p>Typedefs that involve classes, structs and unions, like</p>
+Typedefs that involve classes, structs and unions, like

 <pre><code>typedef struct StructName TypeName
 </code></pre>

-<p>create an alias for StructName, so links will be generated to StructName, when either StructName itself or TypeName is encountered.</p>
+create an alias for StructName, so links will be generated to StructName, when either StructName itself or TypeName is encountered.

 <dl class="doxySectionUser">
 <dt>Example:</dt>